Making public places safer

 Bristol Parkway railway bridge

-From Sunday 14 June, the road under the railway will be reduced to one lane of traffic using shuttle traffic signals.
-This is to make space so cyclists and pedestrians can socially distance while using the shared use pathways on either side of the carriageway.
-Further information on this scheme is available in our frequently asked questions document.
+The road under the railway bridge has been reduced to one lane of traffic using shuttle traffic signals to make space for cyclists and pedestrians to socially distance while using the shared use pathways on either side of the carriageway.

 - creating additional footpath space by reallocating some road space